Popular Edible Plants You Can Forage In The Wild

 Mushrooms

-Mushrooms are the most popular type of fungus but they can be a predicament for foragers as some varieties can be quite toxic.
+Mushrooms are the most popular type of fungus, but they can be a predicament for foragers as some varieties can be quite toxic.
 If you mistake a wild poisonous mushroom for an edible one, it could very well be the last thing you ever eat.

 So when you go foraging for mushrooms, you need to be positively certain that you know what you are harvesting.
-Even then, it is best to only test a small portion first and wait a day to make sure you don’t have any allergic reaction to the fungus.
+Even then, it is best only to test a small portion first and wait a day to make sure you don’t have any allergic reaction to the fungus.

 Luckily, some of the most mouthwatering mushrooms can be easily identified.
 Some popular varieties are: